MadBomber/smart_message/docs/dispatcher.md

 ### 3. Concurrent Processing

-Each handler is processed in its own thread:
+Each handler is processed in its own thread, with support for both method and proc handlers:

 ```ruby
 @subscribers[message_klass].each do |message_processor|